Introduction

 Entertainment and Travel

 Imagine you are browsing a streaming service and see that a film has a runtime of 140 minutes.
-In practice, similarly, if an airline lists a flight leg as 140 minutes, understanding it as 2h20m helps you evaluate whether a 90-minute layover is sufficient or if you will miss your connection.
-Unless you immediately convert that figure, it remains an abstract blob of time.
-In real terms, by translating it to 2 hours and 20 minutes, you can quickly assess whether you have enough time to watch it before a dinner reservation at 7:00 p.
-So m.
-Without this conversion, you are essentially guessing at the scale of your commitment That's the part that actually makes a difference..
+Similarly, if an airline lists a flight leg as 140 minutes, understanding it as 2h20m helps you evaluate whether a 90-minute layover is sufficient or if you will miss your connection.
+Worth adding: m.
+So by translating it to 2 hours and 20 minutes, you can quickly assess whether you have enough time to watch it before a dinner reservation at 7:00 p.
+That's why unless you immediately convert that figure, it remains an abstract blob of time.
+Without this conversion, you are essentially guessing at the scale of your commitment Practical, not theoretical..

 Professional and Academic Settings